-All microgreens are grown in the same way, sown into compost and placed in the light.
-They are so tiny that they can be grown all year round, on a windowsill indoors.
+All micro-greens are grown in the same way, sown into compost and placed in the light.
+They’re so tiny that they can be grown all year round, on a windowsill indoors.
 They can be grown in just about anything, from seed trays and old yoghurt pots to pieces of guttering, and should be ready to harvest just one or two weeks after sowing.

 - Leafy veg or herb seeds